 The main difference between defined benefit and defined contribution plans lies in how they’re funded and what they pay out.

 With defined benefit plans, the employer does the funding; with defined contribution plans, the employee can decide how much to contribute.
 A defined benefit plan offers predictability since you’ll know what it pays out in retirement.
-A defined contribution plan is less predictable since the amount you can draw is ultimately based on what you contribute, matching contributions from your employer and how much your investments grow over time.
+Defined contribution plans offer less predictability since payouts depend on contributions, employer matches and investment performance.

 Qualified Retirement Plans and Taxes

-Qualified retirement plans can also make the task of saving easier if your employer matches contributions.
+Workplace retirement plans can also make the task of saving easier if your employer matches contributions.
 Matching contributions are essentially free money you can get just by participating in your company’s plan.
-Just be sure that you’re contributing at least enough to qualify for the full employer match.
+Best practices suggest contributing enough to receive the full employer match.

 Qualified Retirement Plans vs. Nonqualified Retirement Plans